4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

     - The offset is combined with the page frame number to generate the final physical memory address.
 # 6. Concurrency: Deadlock & Starvation
 >[!WARNING]
->Ask sir to explain how to determine a safe state and unsafe state
+>Ask sir to explain how to determine a safe state and unsafe state for avoidance and detection algo

+**Resource Categories**
+- Reusable & Consumable
+	- Reusable: Safely used by one process at a time.
+Not depleted after use.
+		- Examples: Hardware resources and data structures such as files, databases and semaphores
+	- Consumable: Created & Destroyed i.e Produced & Consumed.
+		- Examples: Interrupts, signals, messages and information in I/O Buffers
+- Reusable Resources Deadlock
+	- same as the one in the JPD section above
+- Consumable Resources Deadlock
+	- Memory Request: P1{Get80KB, Get60KB} & P2{Get70KB, Get80KB}
+		- After both processes run the first instruction they will be deadlocked if both progress to the next instruction
+	- Receiving message: P1{ReceiveP2, SendP2M1} & P2{ReceiveP1, SendP1M2}
+		- If the receive portion of the code is blocking.
+Both processes will be deadlocked waiting to receive the message from either process

 **Deadlock**